 Since 1991, the Bank’s monetary policy framework has focused on targeting low and stable inflation, in the context of a flexible exchange rate.
 Every five years, we identify a series of research questions to inform our recommendation on the renewal of the monetary policy framework.
-For this renewal, we will assess alternative frameworks, the Bank’s supporting policy toolkit, and the interaction of monetary policy with other public policies.
+For the 2021 renewal, we will assess alternative frameworks, the Bank’s supporting policy tool kit and the interaction of monetary policy with other public policies.

 2019: Stakeholder outreach

-These consultations will provide the public with an opportunity to share its views on the economy and monetary policy with the Bank.
+These consultations provided the public with an opportunity to share its views on the economy and monetary policy with the Bank.
 More than 8,500 Canadians from coast to coast participated in an online survey.
 We also engaged with over 200 Canadians to gain more insights into the understandability and relatability of alternative frameworks under consideration.

 The Bank’s consultations and research will lead to a recommendation to the Minister of Finance.
 The Government of Canada and the Bank of Canada will then formalize an agreement on the framework that will serve as the guide for monetary policy until 2026.